There's a War Going On Outside No Man Is Safe From . . .

 Once again, I am all for getting extra money and non-traditional ways of getting extra/any income, but harassment is a whole other issue.
 Playa get your money, but leave people the hell alone when they don't want to be bothered.
 Plus, what's really good with the new age Ponzi schemes??
 People still fall for pyramid scams??
 I wish this was the once in a lifetime occurrence, but peep what happened TONIGHT on the train on the way home.

-would come onto subway cars and get everything they wanted and needed in super-sizes!
+I'm sitting on the train, loving my new Bose earphones minding my own business when this dude taps me on the arm and says "Yo, you looking real sharp man."
+I had already peeped this cat in my initial scan of the car, a habit I picked up many years ago that assist in accurately locating The Gun Man.
+Back before 42nd street became Disney Land and before New York was one of the safest big cities in the world, the subways were like Costco or Sam's Club to The Gun Man.
+In true, wild west fashion, a wielder of a semi automatic weapon (or even a busted .38 with a taped up handle if they were truly gully) could and would come onto subway cars and get everything they wanted and needed in super-sizes!
 I'd been on the business end of such transactions more than I am care to discuss.
 The number 2 and 3 lines were especially popular with residents of Foster Projects mostly because on those lines, they had 4 and a half minutes to operate while the train traveled from 96th street and Broadway to 110th street and Lenox.
 When they got off the train at 110th street, they would run upstairs and disappear into the projects.
 The Gun Man would travel in packs of 3 or more and usually had on black skully's and or ski mask.
 Triple Fat Goose coats and gloves were also a dead give away.
 Sometimes, The Gun Man was that gully (or stupid) that he would not cover his face at all.
 It was a much more civil city back then, people that robbed you stuck a gun in your ribs.
 Now they charge 7 dollars for a cup of coffee and tell you how much of a bargain your rent is in this neighborhood.
 That's a different story for a different day, we'll touch on that story at another time.
 Back to our pyramid scheme wielding herb.
 He was no threat, so I really didn't pay much attention to him until he forced me to wait for a "Pause" with his commentary on my attire.
 Call it what you want, but there are few reasons that a man will out of the blue compliment another man's attire, especially if that other man is a complete stranger.
 I really wasn't in the mood to be sold anything or to be hit on by a guy so I dismissed dude quickly when he started with the "What do you do, do you have a computer at home?"
 I quickly shut son down letting him know that I had no interest in making money by shopping on the Internet through his company.
 He was visibly taken aback that I knew his whole game already and tried to recover with "But, why would you not keep your options open to creating more revenue for yourself, you are much to smart to think that way."
 Peeved now, I decided that it's time to end this.
 Dude wasn't being rude or anything, but he was definitely bothering someone that did not want to be bothered and was not intelligent enough to tell, or just did not care.
 Look, I said full of disgust, you cats are the worst thing to hit the streets since Pre-Paid Legal.
 I'm all for people getting their hustle on, but for the love of God, find a less intrusive way to do such.
 I am sure that at the little seminar that you attended someone decided that bothering people after work was a good time to hit people up with the lure of a better way to get money, but I promise you that it is not.
 Also, and I could be wrong here, but no one wants to deal with pyramid schemes, no one with any intelligence that is.
 I tried to be nice about letting you know that you were barking up the wrong tree, but since you were so persistent, I have to take it to a level that really wasn't necessary.
 And by the way, your lame ass intro, complimenting other dudes' clothing comes off as real gay.
 Cut that out.

 There's a thin line between persistence and harassment and sales people cross the line all the time.
 These new cats are lurking, be on the look out.